chickazama/chickazama.github.io/README.md

-# Blog
+# GitHub Pages Website

-Git repo for my personal blog.
+The repo for a simple showcase of some of my coding projects & games.